hgleung/aegis-discord-spam-detect/README.md

    - Balanced sampling of existing data

 ## Future Improvements
-- Deployment as a Discord bot is pending.
+- Deployment as a Discord bot
-- Generalization to non-gambling related spam is pending.
+- Generalization to non-gambling related spam
+- False positive handling
-- Additional model architecture tuning is pending.
+- Additional model architecture tuning

 ## Generalization Potential

-### 1. Expanding Beyond Betting Spam
+### Expanding Beyond Betting Spam
 The current model architecture can be adapted for different spam categories by:
 - Retraining on new domain-specific datasets
 - Adjusting the vocabulary size and embedding dimensions